Doylestown Township, Pennsylvania

-Doylestown Township is a township in Bucks County, Pennsylvania.
+Doylestown Township is a township in Bucks County, Pennsylvania, United States.
 The population was 17,565 at the 2010 census.
-Adjacent to the county seat, many county offices and the county correctional facility are located in this township.
+Adjacent to the county seat, the township hosts many county offices and the county correctional facility.
 Doylestown Central Park is a park in the township.

 History

 Doylestown includes a number of villages which were formerly independent communities, including Bennetts Corner, Castle Valley, Cross Keys, Dyerstown, Edison, Fountainville, Furlong, Greers Corner, Paul Valley, Tradesville, The Turk, and Vauxtown.
 Fordhook Farm and Tabor Home for Needy and Destitute Children were listed on the National Register of Historic Places in 1987.
 It was also the location of the formerly listed Fretz Farm.

 Geography

 According to the U.S. Census Bureau, the township has a total area of 15.6 sqmi, of which, 15.5 sqmi of it is land and 0.1 sqmi of it (0.51%) is water.
 It is drained by the Neshaminy Creek into the Delaware River.

 Natural features include Almshouse Hill, Featherbed Hill, Flatiron Hill, Fretz Valley, Iron Hill, Little Buckingham Mountain, Mill Creek, Neshaminy Creek, Pebble Hill, and Pine Run.